minprog-platforms/project-Madeliefv/README.md

         - In this case, there will be a chance that one of the stemcells comes loose and will migrate to a different part where it will form a new tumour
 - also adding other treatment options and seeing their effects
 - add the immune system
+- 3D model

+## Biggest challenges
+- making sure the dividing pushes the other cells outwards
+- do I make the chemo go towards the tumour (as tumour has a lot of vessels so automatically a lot goes to it) or not (as the chemo does not go there consiously)
+- to what detail will I go in this project-> a lot is possible but might be too much
+- 3D modelling